What do Chaplains do?

 - Regular visits to shops, voluntary organisations, council services etc. Sometimes just having a chance to talk about something – in complete confidence – is what is needed, and what a chaplain can provide.
 Conversations can be brief, often snatched in the spaces between other tasks, in the staff canteen, or in the shop itself as opportunity allows and faith may or may not be part of those discussions.

-- Encourage respect between faith communities.
+- Encouragement of respect between faith communities.
 A chaplain does not seek to impose their beliefs on anyone.

-- Network with other agencies and work together to enhance the working environment of the town.
+- Networking with other agencies and working together to enhance the working environment of the town.
 The chaplains also act as the link to the faith communities in the town, keeping them up to date with the issues facing those who work in the town.

-- Act as a mediator in disputes A chaplain’s work is impartial and confidential.
+- Acting as a mediator in disputes A chaplain’s work is impartial and confidential.

-- Offer spiritual guidance – but only if requested.
+- Offering spiritual guidance – but only if requested.